kgroveshok/z80-homebrew/WORD-LIST.md

  BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u SEO ( u1 u2 -- ) Send byte u1 to Serial EEPROM device at address u2 |  DONE SEI ( u2 -- u1 ) Get a byte from Serial EEPROM device at address u2 |  DONE
- SFREE ( -- n )  Gets number of blocks free on current storage bank | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE APPEND ( u n --  )  Appends data u to file id on current storage bank |
+ FFREE ( -- n )  Gets number of free file blocks on current storage bank | DONE SIZE ( u -- n )  Gets number of blocks used by file id u and push to stack | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE APPEND ( u n --  )  Appends data u to file id on current storage bank |
  ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
- READ ( n -- n  )  Reads next page of file id and push to stack |
+ READ ( n -- n  )  Reads next page of file id and push to stack | TESTING - Crashes on second read EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
- EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
+ LABEL ( u --  )  Sets the storage bank label to string on top of stack  | DONE LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | DONE
  CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack
  FIND (  -- )
  LEN (  u1 -- u2 ) Push the length of the string on TOS